taranguiz/taranguiz.github.io/research.md

 **Salar Grande Fault, Northern Chile**

 - Slow strike-slip faulting in a hyperarid landscape: assessing the geomorphic response to the Salar Grande Fault, Atacama Desert, Chile.
-Aránguiz-Rago, T., Duvall, A., Crowell, B., Henderson, S., Schmidt, D. (in review) submitted to JGR Earth Surface.
+Aránguiz-Rago, T., Duvall, A., Crowell, B., Henderson, S., Schmidt, D. (in revision) submitted to JGR Earth Surface.

 - Holocene evidence of co-seismic deformation of the Salar Grande Fault using IRSL dating of alluvial deposits.
 Aránguiz-Rago, T., Duvall, A., Estay, J., Gray.
 H. (in prep).

 **Landscape Evolution Models for Strike-Slip Faults**

-- The role of sediment and climate variability in strike-slip fault landscapes: insights from numerical simulations and field observations.
+- Oscillatory fluvial activity in strike-slip fault landscapes: insights from numerical simulations.
 Aránguiz-Rago, T., Duvall, A., Tucker, G., Campforts, B. (in prep).
+For Geophysical Research Letters (GRL).

+- Sediment cover hinders ridge and valley migration in strike-slip fault models.
+Aránguiz-Rago, T., Duvall, A. (in prep).

 **Fault-driven exhumation in Chilean Coastal Cordillera**